 Then add your maple syrup, to taste, between 2-4 teaspoons.
 I like it at a little over 3 teaspoons.

 If desired, add a small shake/pinch of cinnamon, totally optional though.

 Now place the lid tightly on top and shake it for 30 seconds or so, I like to shake it a bit longer, as I like some of the ice to melt into the drink, both cooling and diluting it a bit more.

 Remove the ring from the mason jar and use the flat top as a strainer and pour the Maple Whiskey Sour over fresh ice in a small glass.

-Sit in front of a fire, sip and enjoy this lovely drink!
+Garnish with a cinnamon stick and lemon peel garnish, again totally optional.
+Sit in front of a fire, or on a porch swing on a cool fall evening, sip and enjoy this lovely drink!

 - 1 ounce fresh lemon juice